 Introduce Gradually

 If your dog is new to a harness or head halter, introduce it slowly.
 Let them wear it for short periods around the house, associating it with positive experiences like treats or meal times.
-Gradually increase the duration and then try short walks in a low-distraction environment.
-For head halters, this desensitization is particularly important as some dogs dislike the feeling on their snout.
+Gradually increase duration and then try short walks in a low-distraction environment.
+For head halters, desensitization is particularly important as some dogs dislike the feeling on their snout.

 Avoid Long-Term Over-Reliance

-While effective, some experts, like veterinary sports medicine specialist Dr. Christine Zink, suggest that long-term, exclusive use of certain front-clip harnesses could potentially alter a dog’s natural gait, particularly if the fit is not ideal or if the dog continues to pull heavily.
+While effective, some experts, like veterinary sports medicine specialist Dr. Christine Zink, suggest that long-term, exclusive use of certain front-clip harnesses could potentially alter a dog’s natural gait, especially if the fit is not ideal or if the dog continues to pull heavily.
 The goal should be to use the no-pull device as a training aid, gradually transitioning to a standard harness or collar once your dog consistently walks on a loose leash.

 Regular Cleaning and Inspection